 Compared to the Bose SoundLink Color II, the Revolve features more detail and bass response.
 The 360-degree sound makes the Revolve more suited to listening outdoors than the directional sound of the SoundLink Color II.
 Both the Color II and Revolve are IPX4 rated, which means they’ll survive splashes but you won’t want to dunk either speaker in the pool.

 Compared to the competition, the Revolve's battery life is average for a speaker of this size, lasting 12 hours at moderate listening volumes (the Revolve+ improves on this marginally, with a 16-hour battery life).
 Be careful about charging the speaker the night before a big event as it also takes the speaker a ridiculously long 4 hours to fully charge when empty.
 It would have been nice to see Bose jump to USB-C for faster charging, but it's not a deal breaker.

 The Bose SoundLink Revolve is an excellent sound speaker for users looking for true 360-degree sound.
 It’s great for sharing music during a party or for moving around the room without losing audio fidelity.
 However, the Bose SoundLink Mini II sounds slightly better and is slightly cheaper to boot.

 On the debit side, it’s also not fully dust or waterproof so you’ll want to think twice before bringing the Revolve to the beach.

 For half the price, the Wonderboom is a great speaker that is completely dust and waterproof.
 While it can’t match the audio fidelity or features of the Bose, it's still great for on-the-go listening.
-If bass is your game, the JBL Charge 3 is an excellent fully waterproof speaker that sounds great but is big and heavy.
+If bass is your game, the JBL Charge 3 is an excellent fully waterproof speaker that sounds great, but is big and heavy along with it.